 As long as you are proud of it – and it’s appropriate for all audiences – include it on your resume during high school.

-We offer resume writing services that can give you peace of mind before you send out this important document.
 Whether you are a student or looking for your first job after college, a great resume can boost your chances, so take this process seriously!